 - If you don’t mind paying extra for the almost guaranteed quality of a tour and like to check reviews, book online directly with a tour agent or use a website such as Viator where you can compare local tours and read what others have to say.

-- Group tours are the cheapest way to see Bali and are a good way to meet other travellers, however private tours allow you to see more of the island in the same time and often come with a more attentive and knowledgeable guide.
+- Group Bali excursions are the cheapest way to see Bali and are a good way to meet other travellers, however private tours allow you to see more of the island in the same time and often come with a more attentive and knowledgeable guide.
 Book the option that best suits you.